| Displayed equations |

 A variant of the above is the following.

-There is a difference between the displaymath
+There is a difference between the displaymath environment and the

-environment: the latter automatically typesets a formula
+equation environment: the latter automatically typesets a formula

 number.